human88/terracoin/contrib/ci-targets/README.md

 we use debian machines for our builders, but any linux distribution may be used.

-apt-get install gcc-mingw32 mingw32-binutils mingw32-runtime mingw-w64 gcc
+apt-get install gcc-mingw32 mingw32-binutils mingw32-runtime mingw-w64 gcc g++

 ## Scripts ##